Sundha Mata Temple: Architecture

-Sundha Mata temple is made up of white marble, the pillars reminds of the art of Abu's Dilwara temples pillars.
-A very beautiful idol of goddess Chamunda stands under the huge stone.
+Sundha Mata temple is made up of white marble, the pillars reminiscent of the art of Abu's Dilwara temples pillars.
+An idol of goddess Chamunda stands under the huge stone.
 Here Chamunda's head is worshipped.
 It is said that the trunk of mother Chamunda are established in Korta and legs in Sundarla Pal (Jalore).
 In front of mother Chamunda a BhurBhuva Swaweshwar Shivling is established.
 In the main temple a duo idol of Shiva and Parvati, Ganesh's idol are considered very old and extinct.

 History

 In the temple premises there are three historically significant inscriptions that highlight the history of the region.
 The temple of Sundhamata was constructed by Dewal Pratiharas with the help of Imperial Chauhans of Jalore.
 The first inscription is from AD 1262, which describes victory of Chauhans and the downfall of Parmaras.
 The second inscription is from 1326, and the third one is from 1727.

-The Sundha inscriptions are of particular importance in historical sense—like the Harishen inscription or Delhi's Mehrauli pillar inscription.
+The Sundha inscriptions are of particular importance in historical sense — like the Harishen inscription or Delhi's Mehrauli pillar inscription.
 Sundha inscriptions throw light on the history of India.